 Parents struggling with their loss may lash out.
-Grief is messy stuff.
+Grief is messy stuff, especially when kids are involved.

 Q: My wife died a few months ago.
 I’ve started dating, but my former mother-in-law objects and has stopped speaking to me and the children.
 What do I do when my in-laws don’t want me dating after the death of my wife?